apecloud/ape-dts/docs/en/snapshot/chunk_partitioner_rebalance.md

 Recommendations:

-- Keep the default for most tasks.
+- Keep the default `2` for most tasks.
-- Use `2` to `4` when target-side request count or scheduling overhead needs a tighter bound.
+- Use `1` when target-side request count or scheduling overhead needs a tighter bound.
 - Increase it when a few very large chunks still cause long tails after tuning `rebalance_min_partition_rows`.

 ### rebalance_min_partition_rows